-There is no way for a PLMN to support per slice data rate limitation for a UE as so far it is possible to perform per PDU session (session-AMBR) or per UE data rate limitation (UE-AMBR, see TS 23.501 [2]), but not per network slice/UE.
+There is no way for a PLMN to support per slice data rate limitation for a UE as so far it is possible to perform per PDU session (session-AMBR) or per UE data rate limitation (UE-AMBR, see TS 23.501 [2]), but not per network slice/UE which includes both GBR and non-GBR traffic.

 This key issue shall study:

-- Whether and how to limit the data rate of UE for a Network Slice, ensuring that the aggregate of the PDU sessions that use the slice are rate limited to the rate defined for the Network Slice in DL and UL, including:
+- Whether and how to limit the data rate of UE which includes both GBR and non-GBR traffic for a Network Slice, ensuring that the aggregate of the PDU sessions that use the slice are rate limited to the rate defined for the Network Slice in DL and UL on both GBR and non-GBR traffic, including:

 - How to signal the rate limits.